SQL Pipe Syntax

 UNION, INTERSECT, EXCEPT

-Performs the union or other set operation over the combined rows from the input table plus one or more tables provided as input arguments.
+Performs the union or other set operation over the combined rows from the input table or subquery.

 For example: